upaternostro/oracle_instant_client_role/README.md

 This ansible role installs [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html) in a Debian environment.
-It has been tested for Debian buster, stretch and jessie.
+It has been tested for Debian buster and stretch.

 - [Getting Started](#getting-started)
 	- [Prerequisities](#prerequisities)